 i'm obsessed with shorts. short. stories.

 my hair is morphing, christopher walkenesque it keeps snowing and i keep wearing sweaters, sweaters i’m running out of cooking ideas over here, help me out, will ya? my nerves are sizzling, sizzling i’ve forgotten how to knit narcoleptic + wild dreams watching finnish/nordic/polish murder mysteries

-i read a lotta books in 2017 but i lost track, didn’t properly record them. the year was too much, too much. i’m working from memory here; please forgive my omissions.
-2017 was an absolute shit show from a reading perspective because, as a news junkie, i read a ton of on-line news articles and … Read moretop 10 books of 2017
+i read a lotta books in 2017 but i lost track, didn’t properly record them. the year was too much, too much. i’m working from memory here; please forgive me, please forgive my omissions. i am too little and too much.
+2017 was an absolute shit show from a reading perspective because, as a news … Read more

 abandoned left behind discarded in the mud thrown away tipped burned hollowed out creosote slick marked by a knife stained with blood

 blind black-and-blue blueprints to be or not to be bustling blindfold battle battlefield bottle-blond boobs bruises baseball first-base second-base third-base home-base baseball bat blue truck bearings bastard blank black blacked out black mascara running best friends blabber assault and battery baseline borderline blue, blue, blue burning oh boy boys bad boys barking dogs bad … Read more